-Long term recommendations included rebuilding the stage in a more appropriate location as a retractable structure with a tented shelter; repaving the entire square to be at the same level all around which would promote access from surrounding businesses and sidewalks; and constructing archways into the square from all arteries.
+Long-term recommendations included rebuilding the stage in a more appropriate location as a retractable structure with a tented shelter; repaving the entire square to be at the same level all around which would promote access from surrounding businesses and sidewalks; and constructing archways into the square from all arteries.
 A plan for a public/private partnership to oversee management, programming, future improvements, marketing, etc. was also suggested to foster the changes necessary for the square to realize its potential.

-- In October 2010, Pittsburgh Market Square opened to great fanfare.
+The Downtown Partnership has continued to make improvements in Market Square, drawing on substantial support from public, private and non-profit agencies, as well as developers and local foundations.
 Significant improvements have been made to Market Square and the full redesign utilized many of PPS' recommendations and plans to create an anchor for the city's downtown.

 Many great public spaces have grown out of communities resisting development.
 It is the evolution from opposition to proactive visioning - helping to create, finance, and manage public spaces - that often makes the opposition successful.
 Congress Square, and the community around it, are forging this story of transformation.